leanstacks/spring-boot-fundamentals/README.md

 The branch named `async` contains the source code illustrated in the episode [Creating Asynchronous Processes with Spring Boot](https://youtu.be/106WWFvgNW0?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### configuration

+The branch named `configuration` contains the source code illustrated in the episode [Using Profiles and Properties to Create Environment-Specific Runtime Configurations with Spring Boot](https://youtu.be/0zjQX7WwjrI?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

 ## Languages